Learn About Real Estate Investing Using Student Rental Properties

 Most student rental houses cash flow extremely well.
 Because you may have four, five, six or seven students sharing one house your monthly rental income is nice and high.

 Definitely higher cash flow than if you rented out the house to a single family.
-I know one investor who has 9 students in one single family home...nine! (done by the book, with permits by the way).
+I know one investor who has nine students in one single family home...nine! (done by the book, with permits by the way).

 His positive cash flow on this property is approximately $1,000/month.